kishanrajput23/Jarvis-Desktop-Voice-Assistant/Jarvis/README.md

 3. It accepts inputs even through voice or keyboard.

 4. It automates tedious tasks like deployment, unit testing through a single command.

-5. Can work with variety of commands.

-6. Custom commands

 # 📌Advantages / Disadvantages